Showing posts with label plants. Show all posts

 2020 Jan 27, Enjoying a warm winter's day

-It was so nice to finally see πŸ‘€the sun today, with a nip of cold air still about.
-I have not been out much because of the cold winter rain.
+It was nice to finally see the sun today, despite a nip of cold air still in the air.
+I haven't been out much due to the cold, rainy weather.

 I rode to the Rock Pile at TVA Dam, hoping to see an eagle and maybe some waterfowl.